baudisgroup/CNAdjust/README.md

 ### 1. Segment files (required)

-These files should be tab-delimited and contain at least six columns, including sample ID, chromosome, start, end, number of markers, and log R ratio.
-Additionally, a column named "label" should be included to store CNA callings as strings ("+1" for gain, "-1" for loss, "0" for copy neutral).
+These files should be tab-delimited and contain seven columns, including sample ID, chromosome, start, end, number of markers, log R ratio, and CNA labels.
+For the first six columns, column names could be flexible but order does matter.
+The last column must be named "label" and store CNA callings as strings ("+1" for gain, "-1" for loss, "0" for copy neutral).
 For level-specific callings, you can use "+2", "+1", "0", "-1", "-2" to represent high-level duplication, low-level duplication, copy neutral, low-level deletion, and high-level deletion respectively.
 To be recognized by the workflow, segment file names should include ".seg" text.

 ### External information